Logistics is a multifunctional program created to implement control over all the working stages of a courier delivery service.

 For setting order status it is necessary to click this icon (3 points in the top right corner of the order) and choose the corresponding status (confirm/reject) in the appeared menu.
 Moreover, this menu can be used to contact a client ('call' button).

 To quickly move on the map to your own location, tap the button in the bottom right corner.
 This button has several states: arrow — tracking unit's location, route's points — showing all the route's delivery points on the map.
 To activate unit location tracking, tap the arrow.
 Afterwards, the map stays constantly centered on your location.
-Upon moving the map from unit location manually, the 'Arrow' button changes for 'Target' one, by tapping which the map will be centered on your location once again.
+Upon moving the map from unit's location manually, 'Arrow' button changes for 'Target' one, by tapping which the map is centered on your location once again.
 To escape tracking mode, tap the button (route points) once more.

 If it is necessary to build a route to a delivery point, you can use an external application.
 To do so, tap and hold a point towards which you would like to build a route.

-From the map screen you can move to viewing detailed order information.
-To do so, choose the necessary order in the top of the screen and tap the 'Order info' button in the bottom.
-The appeared menu serves for viewing order information, setting order statuses (confirm/reject), and calling a client (call).
+From the map screen you can move to viewing detailed order's information.
+To do so, choose a necessary order in the top of the screen and tap 'Order info' button in the bottom.
+The appeared menu serves for viewing order's information, setting order's statuses (confirm/reject), and calling a client (call).

-Logistics Mobile is also available on tablet.
+Logistics Mobile application is also available on tablet.
 A tablet version has some peculiarities.
-The first one is that tablet's screen sizes allow viewing detailed order info without hiding the list of orders.
-The second is that special buttons (situated over the detailed info menu) are used for setting statuses and calling a client.
+The first one is that tablet's screen size allows viewing detailed order info without hiding the list of orders.
+The second is that special buttons (situated below the detailed info menu) are used for setting statuses and calling a client.